exxeca/IDP_ejc_sfab_hw1/README.md

 ![DescribeThis](images/jerusalem.jpg)

 #### This is a photo of the place where my family is orginated from.
-I like this photo because it gives me hope that I might vist this place in the future.
+I like this photo because it gives me hope that I might vist this place in the future